-On this 12 day of January, 1995, before me personally appeared Richard J. Ziemer of the Corporation) described herein and who executed the foregoing instrument as itself free and voluntary act and deed for the uses and purposes herein mentioned.
+On this 12 day of January, 1995, before me personally appeared Richard J. Ziemer to me known to be the (Individuals) Richard J. Ziemer (or of the Corporation) described herein and who executed the foregoing instrument as itself free and voluntarily act and deed for the uses and purposes herein mentioned.